-If your child has ADHD and also goes through frequent episodes of anger, you may not think the two could be related.
+When kids with ADHD get really angry, you may not think the two are related.
 But temper flare-ups are common with ADHD.
-These episodes aren’t just unpleasant—they can have lingering consequences.

-Kids with ADHD often find themselves in stressful situations created by their attention issues.
-They may be highly sensitive, but they may also have a hard time expressing their emotions.
-So when they have an angry outburst they may feel bad about it long after you’ve moved on.
+Kids with ADHD often find themselves in stressful situations.
+They can be highly sensitive, but they may also have a hard time expressing their emotions.
+So when they have an angry outburst, they may feel bad about it long after you’ve moved on.

-Here are some reasons why your child with ADHD might be struggling with anger, and how you can help her handle this difficult emotion.
+Here are some reasons why kids with ADHD might struggle with anger, and how you can help.

 ADHD and Stress Buildup

-Many kids with ADHD have negative experiences during the school day that parents don’t hear about.
+Many kids with ADHD have negative experiences during the school day that their families don’t hear about.
 Imagine a day that goes like this:

-Your child arrives at school without her homework and the teacher wants to know why.
-Later, she can’t remember the directions for her worksheet, so she can’t complete it.
-At lunch, she gets teased by some kids she doesn’t know.
-And during the last period of the day, she gets called out for distracting a classmate.
+Your child arrives at school without the homework that was due, and the teacher wants to know why.
+Later, your child can’t remember the directions for the worksheet, so it just doesn’t get done.
+At lunch, your child gets teased by some kids, and later gets called out for distracting a classmate.

-Now she’s come home and faces more tasks, which means more things that might go wrong.
-She’s already had a stressful day, but you don’t know that.
-You send her to make the bed she forgot to make that morning.
-Instead of taking it in stride, she becomes overwhelmed and erupts in anger.
+Now it’s time to go home and face more tasks, which means more things that might go wrong.
+It’s already been a stressful day, but you don’t know that.
+So you send your child to make the bed that wasn’t made that morning, which causes an already-overwhelmed kid to erupt in anger.

 Mix impulsivity with anger, and you often get an explosion.
-Where other kids might quietly fume, your child might slam a door or kick the furniture.
-She’s just not able to contain her intense feelings.
+While other kids might quietly fume, kids with ADHD might slam a door or kick the furniture.
+They have a hard time containing their intense feelings.

-Keeping your temper involves a few critical steps that can be hard for some kids with ADHD.
-First, you have to take hold of your emotions.
+Keeping your temper involves a few steps that can be hard for some kids with ADHD.
+First you have to take hold of your emotions.
 Next you have to pause long enough to think.
-Then you have to reflect on your options and other ways you might handle yourself.
+Then you have to reflect on your options and other ways to handle yourself.

-That type of self-control involves executive function.
-Trouble with executive functioning and ADHD often go hand in hand.
+That type of self-control involves skills called executive functions.
+Trouble with these skills goes hand in hand with ADHD.
 Watch as an expert explains more:

-Kids who don’t struggle with self-control or social skills might stop to think about how their anger affects other people.
+Kids who don’t struggle with self-control might stop to think about how their anger affects other people.
 They might use that insight to keep their anger in check, or to stop an outburst after it’s started.

-Kids with ADHD aren’t always able to use empathy as a way to regulate their behavior.
-That doesn’t mean they’re inconsiderate or rude, however.
+But kids with ADHD have a harder time hitting the brakes.
+That doesn’t mean they’re inconsiderate or rude, though.
 It also doesn’t mean they don’t feel bad about losing their temper.

 In fact, once they calm down and take a moment to reflect, kids with ADHD often feel terrible about how they made others feel.
-These negative feelings can build up and have an impact on their self-esteem.
+These negative feelings can build up and impact their self-esteem.

 ADHD and anxiety often occur together.
 Feeling anxious can fuel flashes of anger.
 Kids who are worried and anxious about something are already emotional and on edge.
 And it doesn’t take much to tip over to anger.

-Kids with ADHD may also have undiagnosed learning issues.
+Kids with ADHD may also have undiagnosed learning differences.
 That can make school even more difficult and frustrating, which can lead to frequent angry episodes.
-Talk to your child’s doctor or teacher if you’re concerned your child might have a learning issue.
-You can also consider getting an evaluation through your school or through a private evaluator.
+Read what an expert says about keeping an eye on learning differences when your child has ADHD.

 Problems With ADHD Medication

 ADHD medication can be very effective in helping some kids with impulsivity.
-It can help kids become less irritable and better able to manage their emotions.
-Medication doesn’t help all kids, however.
+It can help kids be less irritable and better able to manage their emotions.
+Medication doesn’t help all kids, though.
 And sometimes it can cause them to be more irritable.

 If that happens, it’s important to tell your child’s prescriber.
 ADHD medication often needs to be fine-tuned for it to work properly.